One Happy Camper Grant

 - will be attending camp for the first time for 12 consecutive days or more (a prior shorter stay does not preclude eligibility)

-- campers who have a sibling that received a One Happy Camper grant in a previous summer or is receiving a One Happy Camper grant for the current summer will receive a $500 grant for 12+ consecutive days
+- campers who have a sibling that received a One Happy Camper grant in a previous summer or is receiving a One Happy Camper grant for the current summer will receive a $750 grant for 12+ consecutive days when you apply by 12/31/23 ($500 thereafter)

 Contact us for free, personalized guidance on finding the right camp or teen program for your child